amaranth-unm/amaranth-unm.github.io/index.md

     link: "podcasts"
 ---

-{% include jumbotron.html
-height="100"
-image-url="assets/images/site/amaranth-header.png"
-%}

 # Welcome to Amaranth
 Amaranth is UNM's digital humanities and public scholarship studio.

+# Course integrations
+{% include card-grid.html %}

 # Projects
 See what we're up to!

-# Course integrations
-{% include card-grid.html %}

 # Possibilities